 Creating the time to do this as often as possible or perhaps when you need a distraction or a moment out will help you feel more grounded with the natural world around you.

 Do you love trees, flowers, and plants?
-Having green living things around us is a great way to connect with nature.
+Green living things around us are a great way to connect with nature.
 You can visit a local garden or grow a few plants in your backyard.
-Take out time to pay attention to the movements of plants.
+Take time to pay attention to the movements of plants.
 Meditate on their scent.
 Notice their stems, leaves, roots, and everything in between.
-You could also take time to study the different kinds of plants, and their names and observe how they interact with insects and other organisms.

-Walking, running, or hiking comes with its health and wellness benefits.
-While you savor the moments of nature, you can improve your health through exercise.
 You can take a different route or course around your neighborhood and explore nature in all its beauty.
 You could also invite friends or family members to create a shared experience.

 You can create time to visit your favorite park with your friends and create a list of nature-viewing activities to try out.
 Check out our guide to zero-waste picnics for ideas on how to do so with less waste.